Salt & Wind Travel

 Going To A Gas Station In Italy

-Now that your reservation is set, you specified your specific needs, planned your road trip with lots of time for wandering, sightseeing, getting lost and enjoying the drive, it’s time to think about the actual logistics.
+Now that your reservation is set and you’ve specified your specific needs, planned your road trip with plenty of time for wandering, sightseeing, getting lost, and enjoying the drive, it’s time to think about the actual logistics.

 Know Your Benzina From Your Gasolio

-Maybe the most important thing you need to remember is this tip on getting gas.
-In Italy, American petroleum or gas is called “benzina” and “gasolio” is diesel!
-You are going to want to remember that, write it down, tattoo it on your hand, just make sure you don’t put “gasolio” in a car that runs on “benzina.”
+Perhaps the most important thing to remember is this tip on getting gas.
+In Italy, American petroleum or gas is called “benzina,” and “gasolio” is diesel!
+You will want to remember that, write it down, or tattoo it on your hand; make sure you don’t put “gasolio” in a car that runs on “benzina.”

-You should also specify before leaving the car rental place if your car takes “gasolio” or “benzina” since a lot of European cars actually run on diesel.
+You should also specify before leaving the car rental place whether your car takes “gasolio” or “benzina”, as many European cars run on diesel.

 Opt For Self or Full Service